 “To be able to see through the wall and being very excited about what’s happening.
 We’re very excited.
 The students are chomping at the bit to get into the classrooms and start learning here.
 Once we saw it all together, we were really excited for all the opportunities we would have.
 I can’t tell you happy we are.

 “We are one of the campuses that has kids who are already programming and coding,” she said.
 “We are a step ahead in many aspects because of the awesome technology coach we have.
 We’re going to Sphero robot (technology).
 And (the technology coach) said this floor plan is going to be great for the robots.
 Parkhill really, really gave us an opportunity to extend our learning styles.”

 “Clint ISD implemented the largest technology 1-to-1 initiative in this region.
 The district provided a technology device for each student, which marked a new beginning of how students learn and teachers teach,” she said.

 Morris Aldridge, Assistant Superintendent for Operations for CISD, said that unique to this project was dividing the classroom addition into two areas like bookends, with the existing classroom building in between.

-The school staffs plan to have all the furnishings installed by fall of 2017.
+The school staff plans to have all the furnishings installed by the fall of 2017.